Security Without Detection: Economic Denial as a Primitive for Edge and IoT Defense: EDS Design

 \subsection{Mechanism Composition}

 The mechanisms work together as a multiplicative rather than an additive function:

-The mechanism's composition results in the creation of cross terms (for example $N\rho\delta V_{\text{time}}$ ) to make the total cost of using the system greater than can be achieved with the sum of the parts.
+The mechanism's composition results in the creation of cross terms (for example, $N\rho\delta V_{\text{time}}$), making the total cost of using the system greater than the sum of the parts.
 The full economic analysis is contained within section ~\ref{sec:economic_analysis}, where we provide a formal proof of 2.1 $\times$ superlinear behavior of the mechanism.